fletchjp/MERG-Arduino-Software/README.md

  This is the first of the branches.
 It will have some CBUS modules, some related to the non CBUS codes in this main branch.

+ This is going well and I am developing two modules CAN1602BUT and CANMODEM.

  ### due_cbus

  This branch is for codes for the Arduino DUE to run CBUS.

+ I now have a module CANDUE which is now working.

  ## Logos